 - In the Data Metrics Advanced Options dialog, on the General page, select Data Location Statistics | Approximate Density.

-- Click the Search tab and you may consider changing the radius of the search ellipse (this defines the area to look for points to calculate the density).
+- Click the Search tab and change the radius of the search ellipse (this defines the area to look for points to calculate the density).
+Note: the No Search option cannot be checked when this gridding method is being used.

 - Click OK.